jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part1.md

 ```

-Actually the first instruction after step in grub_gate_a20 locate at address 0x88a7.
+Actually the first instruction after step in grub_gate_a20 locate at address 0x88a7(It's because I set architecture in gdb as 8086 for real mode code debug, set as i386 could correct it).
 I checked register information, address of next instruction after routine grub_gate_a20 complete stored at the top of stack as below.
 Let's step into grub_gate_a20, how grub kernel enable address line 20.
-First of all, it check the state of a20 line with routine gate_a20_check_state at address 0x892e.
+First of all, it check the state of a20 line with routine gate_a20_check_state at address 0x8930.
 ```assembly
 (gdb) info registers
 eax            0x1	1